 Since I mentioned it first, let’s talk about the best way to reduce the risk of falls.
 Selecting appropriate flooring is the first step.
 When selecting flooring, if you want a larger square tile or a plank tile choose a porcelain tile with a flatter finish.
 However, a higher grout-to-tile ratio will provide more a textured surface and improve slip resistance.
 A major concern for some of the clients with whom I’ve worked is keeping all that grout clean.
 The good news is that there are new grout products on the market, like Bostik’s QuartzLock urethane grout, which resist mildew and reduce the cleaning work.
 Great news if you want a smaller tile, but less work.

 Oh!
 The dreaded grab bar!
 No one like to think about grab bars.
 The very words conjure images of frailty and feebleness.
+It’s the part of aging in place everyone hates.
 The need to be assisted to stand.
 The image image of the stainless steel grab-bars that don the walls of nursing homes.
 Here’s the thing, grab bars can be attractive.
 Most manufacturers of bathroom hardware, like Delta and Kohler, make very attractive grab bars.
 There are many that look like towel bars and toilet paper dispensers.